+Abstract befor the index.

-1. Introduction
+To be developed 1.
+Introduction

 Although Christianity has been present in Thailand for centuries, there has never been a time when the gospel has spread widely or the Thai people have taken leadership of the church in their country.
 Missionaries have come and gone, shared their words and efforts, sought social justice and victory in spiritual warfare, but the battle continues to rage for the hearts and minds of Thai communities, especially in the slums of Bangkok.
 The church may be present there, but it is unknown, misunderstood, and without much influence in the city.